 [DEBUG][org.elasticsearch.action.admin.cluster.health.TransportClusterHealthAction] [unknown] no known master node, scheduling a retry...[INFO ][com.appian.es.logging.HealthStatusLoggingListener] [unknown] Cluster health changed for [cluster name=appian-search-cluster].
 Status changed from [none] to [RED].
 Current cluster information: [status=RED]...

 The Appian web application fails to successfully deploy into Tomcat when the search server that is hosted on the same server is running, but not in a completely healthy state.
 The search server falls into this unhealthy state when it has been started at least 4 minutes prior to any other search server nodes in the cluster.
-The unhealthy state is caused by the search server cluster being unable to elect a master node with only a single search server running.
+The unhealthy state is caused by the search server cluster being unable to elect a primary node with only a single search server running.
 This issue has been addressed via AN-146092 in the following hotfixes/versions:

 Upgrade to the latest version of Appian.